Lorenzo Tugnoli

 Lorenzo Tugnoli (born 1979) is an Italian photojournalist, based in Beirut.
 He won the 2019 Pulitzer Prize for Feature Photography.

 Life and work

 Tugnoli was born and raised in Lugo, Emilia-Romagna, Italy.

-He worked as a photojournalist in the Middle East before moving to Kabul, Afghanistan in 2010, where he lived and worked before moving to Beiruit, Lebanon in 2015.
+He worked as a photojournalist in the Middle East before moving to Kabul, Afghanistan in 2010, where he lived and worked before moving to Beirut, Lebanon in 2015.